 Typically, bridge survey data received from provincial and municipal agencies were in terms of the total number of bridges and the average bridge deck size.
-For example, Ontario Ministry of Transportation reported that there are 2,646 bridges with the average bridge deck size of $1,000 \text{ m}^2$.
-(The distribution of bridges into the different road categories was not typically available.)
+For example, Ontario Ministry of Transportation reported that there are 2,646 bridges with the average bridge deck size of 1,000 m2.
+(The distribution of bridges into the different road functional classes was not typically available.)
 Consequently, the total amount of the bridge deck area for provincial bridges in Ontario was 2,646,000 m2.
-This total bridge deck area was distributed using engineering judgement and reported in Table 29.
+This total bridge deck area was distributed between the road functional classes using engineering judgement and reported using the format presented Table 29.